Texas officer charged with homicide for shooting black man

 Tran was placed on restricted duty following the shooting.
 He was put on leave Wednesday until the administrative investigation into the incident is finished in the coming weeks, said Arlington Lt.
 Christopher Cook.

-Tran's attorney did not immediately respond to a request for comment.
+Tran's attorney, Randall Moore, did not immediately respond to a request for comment.
+Moore has maintained that his client's actions were legal and taken to protect the public.